Cross Section Diagram

 Here you see a cross section cutaway diagram of a corner showing how the corners are screwed together after the glue is dry.
 One screw is high on the side and the cross screw is lower.

-After you cut and try the playing surface panel and are satisfied with the fit, lay the top sides down in formation on the work surface with the dadoes facing up.
+Your panel is cut to size now, your top sides are finished completely on the inner side, now to assemble.
+Before opening the glue, lay out the parts and try the playing surface panel again.
+If you are satisfied with the fit, lay the top sides down in formation on the work surface with the dadoes facing up.
+Keep a damp cloth and paper towels at hand in case the glue does not behave as planned.
 The specific glue recommended above allows about 10 minutes of work time, if you are using another brand of glue, be sure you know how long you have before the glue begins to set as occasionally the top will be difficult to fit together.
 Sometimes an uneven panel of plywood needs to be sanded smooth on the edges to fit nicely into the dadoes.
 This is why I recommend that you try the fit before adding any glue.
-Ready?
-OK, add enough glue, only in the dadoes so that the edges of the panel will easily contact the glue, but not so much that it oozes out, or you'll have a mess to clean up.
-Fit the panel (facing you) into the dado of the top side in front of you, then reach across and fit the panel edge into the opposite side.
-One at a time add the other sides and be sure they are straight and tight before you clamp them.
-Square the top up before the glue sets, measuring across the top diagonally from corner to corner to be certain that the corners are square.
-The belt clamp will hold them in the position they are in, but will not tighten them very much, so you don't want any corner gaps when you add the belt clamp.
-If you are using some other type of clamp, follow the general directions here and apply your clamp(s).

 corner closeup